 Eid Creations offers sophisticated, collection based, mix and match disposable party decor.

-Inspired by different global destinations, our elegant porcelain like plates and unique decorations open up a whole new world of entertainment possibilities for you, your guests, your events and your tablescapes.
+Inspired by world cultures, our elegant porcelain-like plates and unique decorations open a whole new world of entertainment possibilities for you, your guests, your events and your tablescapes.

 Where we began…

 As the fundraising and event chair at her children’s school, our founder and creative director, Rana Bacaloni saw a gap in the party decor market when she was organizing events for Ramadan and Eid.
 Realizing that she couldn’t be the only person who wanted beautifully crafted party decor for such occasions, Rana decided to fill the void in this non existent niche market by creating her own upscale paper products.

 In 2011, Eid Creations was the first company to design and mass produce for Ramadan and Eid holidays.
 Her designs are highly sought after and are sold around the world (including Oriental Trading!).